cacheflowe/simplesite/README.md

 - Static publishing
   - How to handle links between pages?
 Need to add ".html" to simplesite paths
-- Switch to Gulp from Grunt
-  - Make dev mode js.php & css.php includes pull from directories like gulp does
 - Add Public Sans as default custom font - remove Poppins

 - Make uploader a legit class & replace "demodesk" view